Prometric HAAD/DHA/MOH MOCK TEST - 1

 61.

-Which client in a psychiatric unit needs immediate therapeutic intervention from the nurse?
+A nurse is assigned four clients in a psychiatric unit.
+Which client requires immediate therapeutic intervention from the nurse?

 62.

-A client in a psychiatric hospital with the diagnosis of major depression is tearful and refuses to eat dinner after a visit with a friend.
-What is the most therapeutic nursingaction?
+A client in a psychiatric hospital with a diagnosis of major depression becomes tearful and refuses to eat dinner after a visit with a friend.
+What is the most therapeutic nursing action?

 63.

-A person with a history of alcoholism states, “I have been drinking since last Friday to celebrate my son’s graduation from college.”
-What defense mechanism does the nurse identify the client is using?
+A client with a known history of alcoholism tells the nurse, “I have been drinking since last Friday to celebrate my son’s graduation from college.”
+Which defense mechanism is the client demonstrating?

 64.

-The parents of a child with spasmodic croup ask why their child is receiving humidified oxygen.
-What effect of humidified oxygen should the nurse include in the explanation?
+The parents of a child admitted with spasmodic croup ask the nurse why their child is receiving humidified oxygen.
+Which effect of humidified oxygen should the nurse include in the explanation?

 65.